Kaltsoon/data-management-and-databases/slides/12-database-transactions/database-transactions.md

   ```

 - The DBMS allows other concurrent transactions to read (`SELECT`) a row that your transaction has already read, but it _prevents the other transactions to change the row as long as your transaction is running_
-- That is, other transactions that want to change the row _must wait_ until your transaction ends

 ---